Strings

 dump(output) // [0: "You're a good bot", 1: "a", 2: "good bot"]

-regex_extract_first(regex regex, string subject) : string/false¶
+regex_extract_first(regex regex, string subject, any default) : string/false¶

 Returns the first match group of a regex, and false